octoblu/node-meshblu-socket.io/README.md

 ##### Note

 If the `uuid` and `token` options are omitted, Meshblu will create a new device when the connection is established and emit a `ready` event with the device's credentials.
 This will be the only time that device's `token` is available as plain text.
-This auto device creation feature exists for backwards compatibility, it's use in new projects is strongly discouraged.
+This auto device creation feature exists for backwards compatibility, its use in new projects is strongly discouraged.

 ##### Example